bhochhi/design-pattern-guide/README.md

 * _Methods Shound Do One Thing_ Loops, exception handling, ...encapsulate in sub-methods.
 * _Methods Should Descend 1 Level of Abstraction_ The statements within a method should all be written at the same level of abstraction, which should be one level below the operation described by the name of the function.
 * _Method with Too Many Arguments_ Prefer fewer arguments.
 Maybe functionality can be outsourced to a dedicated class that holds the information in fields.
+* _Method with Out/Ref Arguments_ Preven usage.
+Return complex object holding all values, split into several method.
+If your method must change the state of something, have it change the state of the object it is called on.

 A